codazoda/notes/DebianUpgrade.md

 After that I ran `aptitude` and hit `q` just to make sure it says `No packages are scheduled`.
 If we see that message, we can proceed with the upgrade.

-Next, I edited the `/etc/apt/sources.list` file to contain the following lines.
+Next, I edited the `/etc/apt/sources.list` file to contain the following lines (and only these lines).

 ```
 deb http://ftp.us.debian.org/debian/ wheezy main